Congratulations, you're on your way to UCOL! We look forward to meeting you.

 UCOL international students receive many community and retail benefits.
 Here's a few of our key sponsors:

-In the 2017 Global Peace Index Report, which compares 162 countries for the risk of personal violence, New Zealand was ranked as the world's 2nd safest country.
+2017 Global Peace Index Report, which compares 162 countries for the risk of personal violence, New Zealand was ranked as the world's 2nd safest country.
 Regardless, international students must take necessary precautions to keep safe.
 You can read some helpful tips in the

 New Zealand Police's Guide to Keeping Safe (available in several languages) and water safety in New Zealand.